ArnaudDarre/pallote-docs/docs/utilities/color.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Layer, Text } from "pallote-react"
+import { Color, Text } from "pallote-react"

 # Color

 Use this utility props and classes to apply a custom background or stroke colour to an element.

-If you are using the React package, wrap your component within the `<Layer />` component.
+If you are using the React package, wrap your component within the `<Color />` component.
 For Pallote CSS, simply apply the classes to your element.

 :::info Text colour
 The text colour is automatically applied using the `contrast` colour variables.